itspriddle/bashword/doc/man/bashword.1.md

 *-LENGTH*, *--length LENGTH*
     For passwords and PINs, this option specifies the total number of characters used, and defaults to 20 for passwords and 4 for PINs.
+When used along with options `-s`, `-n`, `-u`, or `-l`, an error is emitted if they would prevent the specified length from being met (i.e. `-s 20` would exceed a LENGTH of 10).
 For passphrases, this option specifies the total number of words used, and defaults to 3.

 *-p*, *--passphrase*
     Generates a passphrase using dictionary words instead of a password of